 About Helané Wahbeh

-Dr. Wahbeh graduated from UC Berkeley where she studied Anthropology and pre-medicine.
-After college, her research career began as a research associate in public health where she helped conduct a community health assessment discovering that the greatest obstacle in access to care and services was lack of adequate information dissemination.
+After earning her undergraduate degree from the University of California Berkeley where she studied Anthropology and pre-medicine, she began her research career as a research associate in public health.
+She helped conduct a community health assessment, discovering that the greatest obstacle in access to care and services was lack of adequate information dissemination.
 She then worked as a research assistant and psychometrist at the UC Davis Alzheimer’s Disease Center.

-Dr. Wahbeh’s growing interest in complementary and alternative medicine (CAM), especially mind-body medicine, led her to pursue a doctorate in Naturopathic Medicine at the National College of Natural Medicine (NCNM, Portland, OR).
-In addition to extensive course and clinic education, Dr. Wahbeh has taken seminars in Emotional Release Therapy, RADAR homeopathy trainings, Drainage Homeopathy, leadership training from the ACC International Institute and Peak Potentials, and is a Reiki Master.
-After obtaining her doctorate, started a private practice in Portland, Oregon.
+Dr. Wahbeh’s growing interest in complementary and alternative medicine (CAM), especially mind-body medicine, led her to pursue a doctorate in Naturopathic Medicine at the National University of Natural Medicine (NUNM, Portland, OR).
+In addition to extensive course and clinic education, Dr. Wahbeh received training in Emotional Release Therapy, homeopathy, leadership from Au Coeur de la Communication International Institute and Peak Potentials and is a Reiki Master.
+After receiving her doctorate, she started a private practice in Portland, Oregon.
 Her general family private practice focused on energy medicine, mind/body medicine, homeopathy, clinical nutrition, and physical medicine.
 She also created a healthy weight-loss program called “Whole Body Radiance” incorporating workshops, classes, and a self-hypnosis CD.
-Dr. Wahbeh began her own personal meditation practice working with Leslie Temple-Thurston and Corelight.
-She completed a four year teacher training with Corelight in 2011.
-She has also studied Mindfulness Meditation and received training as a Mindfulness Based Stress Reduction teacher from Jon Kabat-Zinn.
+Dr. Wahbeh began her own personal meditation practice working with Corelight, where she completed a four-year teacher training in 2011.
+Dr. Wahbeh studied Mindfulness Meditation and received training as a Mindfulness Based Stress Reduction teacher from Jon Kabat-Zinn.

-Dr. Wahbeh enjoys gardening on her farm, hiking, dancing, meditating, and spending time with her family and friends.
+Dr. Wahbeh has spoken about IONS and her work nationally and internationally.
+In her free time, she enjoys meditating, being in nature, travelling, gardening, hiking, dancing, and spending time with her family and friends.

 See also: Dr. Wahbeh's audio and video presentations in the IONS Online Library